sst/guide/_examples/how-to-use-postgresql-in-your-serverless-app.md

 ![list-of-migrations-in-the-stack](/assets/examples/rest-api-postgresql/list-of-migrations-in-the-stack.png)

-To confirm if the migration is successful, let's display the `todos` table by running the below query.
+To confirm if the migration is successful, let's display the `tblcounter` table by running the below query.

 ```sql
 SELECT * FROM tblcounter